NerokArtworks/GeotabSDKChallenge/README.md

 ---

-## Build the Docker image
+## Run the container

-From the root folder of the project (where the Dockerfile is), run:
+To run the app and pass credentials, execute:

 ```bash
 docker run --rm geotab-sdk-challenge <server> <database> <username> <password>